 Timing Breast Reconstruction

-Some women, with the help of their medical teams, opt for a immediate breast reconstruction, during which both the mastectomy and breast reconstruction are performed in one surgery.
+Some women, with the help of their medical teams, opt for an immediate breast reconstruction, during which both the mastectomy and first stage of breast reconstruction are performed in one surgery.
 Other women, at the advisement of their medical teams, elect for delayed reconstruction, which involves performing the reconstructive procedure months or even years after mastectomy.

 Implant versus Flap-Based Reconstruction

-There are several ways that Dr. Kim can reconstruct the breasts.
+There are several ways to reconstruct the breasts.

 The first is with an implant placed in a pocket under or over the pectoral muscle.
 A tissue expander is often placed prior to the implant.
 This device acts as a space saver in preparation for the placement of an implant.

 In particular, Dr. Kim specializes in pre-pectoral (above the muscle) breast reconstruction, in which the implant is placed directly under the skin.
 Placing the implant below the muscle often results in a flat or unnatural result, with a visible chest muscle and distorted-looking implant.
 With the pre-pectoral approach, there is little to no distortion or visible chest muscle, and generally less post-operative pain.
 Dr. Kim is one of a few surgeons in the LA area that has mastered this technique and has seen excellent results.
 Patients may also elect to have revisions from a submuscular position to a pre-pectoral position in cases of muscle and skin/chest animation.
 Patients are not suitable pre-pectoral reconstruction candidates if they smoke or have been radiated in the past.

 Fat grafting or transfer can be used to help improve the look and feel of implant-based reconstruction.
 Fat is removed from another area of the patient’s body using liposuction, and injected into the breast to add soft, natural-feeling volume.